 English classes at The Valley are places where stories come alive.
 Whether reading fiction or poetry, writing and editing journalistic copy, or creating stories for the stage, screen, or page, English majors have the opportunity to interact with and create their own narratives.

-Students choose a pathway of study in literature, communications, creative writing, theater, or secondary education, but the basis for all pathways is the study of literature: imaginative, complex, and challenging texts in a variety of genres.
+Students may choose to specialize in literature, journalism and communications, film, or theater, but the basis for all specializations is the study of literature: imaginative, complex, and challenging texts in a variety of genres.
 Our goal is to teach students to write, speak, and think more effectively.

 - At The Valley, the English Department empowers students to actively create their own academic and career pathways, to articulate their own life-stories, and to imagine their own brilliant futures.